dclfbk/coolcitytrack/docs/structure_thesis.md

 ## 1. Introduction
   - The Fragility Map
-  - Heat waves and Urban Heat Island
+  - Heat waves and Heat Island
-  - Urban Heat Island Mitigation
+  - Heat Island Mitigation

 ## 2. Aim of the Study